kai-subramanian/kai-subramanian/README.md

 # ⚡Internship

-***March 2021 to June 2021*** (Remote) <br> Worked with Velammal College of Engineering and Technology to build a Hospital Information System for Velammal Hospital, Madurai.
-Responsible for collecting requirements and coding the necessary frontend and backend modules for the Nursing module.
-Handled the additional responsibility of integrating the modules of of other team members(Operation Theatre, Laboratory, Outpatient and Cathlab) under a unified homepage. <br><b>Tech stack utilised - <br>HTML, CSS for frontend<br>Form validation using JS<br>PHP and Apache server for backend<br>MySQL for database</b>
+***March 2021 to June 2021*** (Remote) <br> Interned at Velammal Engineering College, to develop a protoype app for Hospital Management System.
+Worked with a team of 5.<br> Personal Contribution - Created database table, frontend and backend code for Nursing module. <br>Languages used - HTML,CSS,JS,PHP.<br>Database used - MySQL.<br>Server used - Apache HTTP Server.

 # ⚡Side Projects

-    - Built an OS kernel to display text to VGA buffer.
-Tested on QEMU on Ubuntu 20.04 LTS.
+    - Built a NLP sentiment classifier system using DistilBert and Python, for Reddit and Twitter Posts.
+Personal contribution - integrated Reddit API to fetch top 10 posts on a subreddit named r/wallstreetbets.
+Average accuracy score of NLP model = 0.70
-    - Created a client-server communication application in C++ and Linux.
+    - Created a client-server chat application in Java.
     - Created a frontend interface for nmap tool, using PHP.
-    - Built a NLP-based sentiment classifier using Twitter API, Bert Classifier and Python.
+    - Developed a mini operating system kernel using C and Assembly to print "Hello World" to the VGA Buffer.

 # ⚡Paper Publications

 <a href="https://ijarsct.co.in/jani1.html">A Survey-Based Approach to Study / Work from Home Opinions During Covid-19 Pandemic.
 DOI - 10.48175/IJARSCT-2461 </a>